Updated on May 25th, 2026

 What This Means for Students

-Students must now demonstrate a strong academic fit, clear study progression, realistic financial capacity, and a believable post-study plan that aligns with their education, not migration shortcuts.
+Students must now demonstrate a strong academic fit, clear study progression, realistic financial capacity, and a believable post-study plan that aligns with their education rather than migration shortcuts.
 The universities filter out applications that seem transactional or opportunistic early.
 For genuine students, however, Australia remains extremely welcoming—especially in universities, research programs, and academically coherent pathways.

 What This Means for Agents and Counsellors